-The Board shall review each application for approval and consider the report and recommendation of the Secretary.
+The Board shall review each application for approval and consider the recommendation of the Secretary.
 The Board shall make findings listed in (a), (b), and (c) below, as applicable, prior to approval and may set additional conditions for approval in the exercise of its judgment.

 - (a) The Board shall make the following findings prior to approval of any school that submitted a standard application: - 1.
 The description of the school in the approval application is accurate; - 2.
 The course of study offered is adequate to meet the educational purposes of the school and to provide a minimum course of study that is age and ability appropriate; - 3.
-The school has available support services necessary to meet the requirements of a minimum course of study and its educational purposes, including library services, administrative services, guidance and counseling services, accessible digital, multi-media, and alternate format resources, and a system of records by which student progress may be assessed; - 4.
-The school's description of its enrollment sufficiently states and describes how it is designed to serve children with disabilities.
+The school has available support services necessary to meet the requirements of a minimum course of study and its educational purposes, including library services, administrative services, guidance and counseling services, and a system of records by which student progress may be assessed;